A new construction method that can make exciting new patterns, and will improve many old favorite flies.

 Please click on the other pages to see more about these snag-resistant rattle flies: * Basic construction technique * Old favorites tied Bouncer-style * Tube flies and propeller flies * Bouncer patterns for bass, salmon, trout and saltwater * Crustacean patterns * Testing Bouncers from a fish's perspective: backlit and underwater

 We have had a lot of fun experimenting with the Bouncer style, and caught a lot of fish with these flies since coming up with the basic design in 2000.
 Give the Bouncer patterns a try; we think you will be very pleased too.
-And when you do, please contact us to feature your flies on the "Showcase" page.
+And when you do, please contact us to feature your flies in these pages.
 The patent-pending Bouncer design is available license-free for non-commercial use, so please feel free to try the patterns shown here.

 To see the basic construction methods and techniques, go to Next Page: Basic Pattern